A perturbative probabilistic approach to quantum many-body systems: Probabilistic approach to quantum many-body systems

 A convenient way to study the properties of the ground state of a particle system is to consider its evolution for a long imaginary time.
 Starting from an arbitrary configuration $\bm{n}_0$ the system finally relaxes into the ground state, assumed not to be orthogonal to $\bm{n}_0$.
 In this way we can evaluate any ground-state correlation function via time asymptotic probabilistic expressions.
 For instance, the ground state energy $E_0$ is given by

 where $\mathcal{M}_{\bm{n}_0}^{t}$ is the imaginary time variant of (\ref{pr2}).
-It is of fundamental importance that for the expectation $\EE(\mathcal{M}_{\bm{n}_0}^{t})$ we can find, at large times, an analytical expression.
-In the following we outline how this result is obtained.
+It is of fundamental importance that for the expectation $\EE(\mathcal{M}_{\bm{n}_0}^{t})$ we can find, at large times, an analytical result.
+In the following we outline how this is obtained.